root canal model dentist

 Are Root Canals Safe?

 Yes.
-There has been a great deal of technological advancement in the world of dental surgery, which means that patients who experience a root canal can trust that the process will be quick and efficient.
+There has been a great deal of technological advancement in the world of dental surgery, which means that patients who experience a root canal can trust that the process will be quick and different.

 Do Root Canals Hurt?